dmitryrogozhny/dmitryrogozhny.github.io/_posts/2019-10-10-flow-pattern-configuration-list.md

 description: "Here is an approach you can use to manage configuration for complex Flows.
 The idea is to separate flow's settings from its logic and keep settings in a SharePoint list item.
 This approach works well for flows with complex configurations, especially if a flow works with SharePoint."
 date: 2019-10-10 12:00

+series: "Flow Patterns"

 image: "/assets/2019/flow-pattern-configuration-list-hero.jpg"

 tags: [sharepoint, flow, office 365]
 ---

+## Goal
+Separate process settings from its logic in Microsoft Flow and keep settings in a SharePoint list item.

+## Solution
 Here is an approach you can use to manage configuration for complex Flows.
 The idea is to separate flow's settings from its logic and keep settings in a SharePoint list item.

 This approach works well for flows with complex configurations, especially if a flow works with SharePoint.